fterrier/grails-mail-on-exception/README.md

 There are 4 variables that need to be configured :

-  // Tells the plugin whether to skip e-mail sending (common case in development environment) mailOnException.enabled = true/false // enabled by default
+	// Tells the plugin whether to skip e-mail sending (common case in development environment) mailOnException.enabled = true // or false, enabled by default

 	// Tells the plugin where the mail should be sent mailOnException.email.to = "to@example.com"